 Residential property market

-As to my predictions in respect of the effect of the virus on values, it is totally dependent on whether there is a stock overhang in any sector, where numbers of properties for sale are far greater than the cash buyers to purchase them.
-This is probably relevant to the market in excess of £10million and I would have thought that a discount of possibly 10% could be appropriate.
+As to my predictions of the effect of the virus on values, it is dependent on whether there is a stock overhang in any sector, where numbers of properties for sale are far greater than the cash buyers to purchase them.
+This is probably relevant to the market of more than, £10million and I would have thought that a discount of possibly 10% could be appropriate.

 In the sector between £1million to £3million, where there is an even balance of buyers and sellers, I don’t believe values will change and this is borne out by two sales that we have agreed today, in the midst of the problems, which were agreed earlier on in the year and went into temporary suspension due to the present financial problems.